top of page

 Final preparations being made before painters arrive.

-• Ensure access to electrical outlets if we’re using power tools.
+• Clear access to outlets for power tools.

 Summary